tomfanara/AgenticDaprDemo/README.md

 The Demo Domain Driven Design diagram below is a basic domain with its various bounded context.
 We will keep it simple with only 3 contexts and a basic ubiquitous language.

-  1. Accounting (Khloe) - Accounts receivables and payables.
-They are the manager of all operations.
+  1. Human Resources (Khloe) - Employee resourcing.
+They are the managers of all operations.
 Use a SQL database for receivables and payables.
-  2. Sales (Carlos) - Widgets in the sales pipleine.
-Uses Saleforce API and a NoSQL database for data storing orders.
+  2. Sales (Carlos) - Uses document storage.
-  3. Inventory (Jenny) - Widgets in inventory.
-Use SQL database for storage
+  3. Inventory (Jenny) - Use SQL database for storage
-  4. Shipping (Jenny) - Widgets in shipment.
-Use a SQL database for data storage of shipped widgets.
+  4. Shipping (Jenny) - Use a SQL database for data storage of shipped widgets.
-  5. Receiving (Jenny) - Widgets on order.
-Use a document corpus for storing received widget stock.
+  5. Receiving (Jenny) - Use a document corpus for storing received widget stock.

 This is a very familiar and general domain model with its related contexts.
 The U/D denotes an upstream/downstream relationship between contexts.
 PL denotes a Published Language as in a Sales Force API.
 CS denotes Customer Supplier relationship and of course there is a Partnership relationship between Accounting and Inventory.
 The Xray icon denotes a Big Ball of Mudd or a legacy inventory system.
 We have many of the hybrid conditions found in most enterprises.